 Origin of Salon Level

 The history of the professional beauty industry has many factors.
 A key figure in shaping modern salons was a stylist who became well known in the seventies, a hair cutter named Vidal Sassoon.
-This iconic leader was the first to create shape and form through cutting who owned high end salons around the world.
-He believed in two key principles.
+This iconic leader was the first to create shape and form through cutting.
+He owned high end salons around the world and he believed in two key principles.

 - Foundation of hairstyle is achieved through a haircut.

 - Our trade is a craft, so advancement of skill is learned through mentoring.

 We believe both of these as well.
 You cannot blend extensions, compliment color, or keep hair healthy without cutting.
 Few have the skill or confidence to cut well after graduation.
 It is a skill that is developed.
 Schools focus on basics to pass State Board testing, a test created long before Vidal Sassoon.
 Theory and sanitation taught in schools are a necessary foundation, but technique portion of State Board is limited and antiquated.
 Schools recommend graduates find a salon that has a mentor program.
 Few salons do this anymore, making quality experience a hard find.
 Long before social media, booth rental, or chain salons, a salon system was created to help new stylists grow.
 Mentor programs with focused training taught by Master Stylist’s was the only way to become one.
 The most common service booked has always been a haircut.
 This stylist mastered cutting first and expanded color later and served as leader on the floor, teaching by example.
 Studio 39 Salon owner was mentored in this type of salon and continues this traditional salon practice.
 We feel this gives our stylists an edge because few salons in our area do this.
 Even fewer whose owners were trained by a real Master Stylist.